-MA Qualifying Examination in Professional Writing
+MA Qualifying Examination in TESL

-The Qualifying Examination for the MA in English with an option in Professional Writing is a five-hour exam that is administered on a single day.
-It is given each September and February, on the fifth Saturday of the semester.
-Students must submit a signed notice of intent to take the examination by the end of the first week of classes.
-No exams are offered during the summer, and students must take the exams on the Stillwater campus.
+MA students in TESL take one five-hour qualifying examination that is administered on a single day.
+It is given each September and February on the fifth Saturday of the semester.
+Students must submit a signed notice of intent to take the examination by the end of the first week of classes and must take the exams on the Stillwater campus.
+No exams are offered during the summer.

 Prerequisites.
-Before taking the MA Qualifying Examination, students must
+In order to take the MA Qualifying Examination, students must:

 - have fulfilled the language requirement. - have a grade point average of at least 3.0 on all graduate work taken beyond the baccalaureate degree.
-All courses carrying graduate credit, including transfer hours on the approved Plan of Study, will be calculated in this grade point average. - have an approved Plan of Study on file with the Graduate College and with the English Graduate Office. - submit an "Intent to Take Qualifying Examinations" form to the English Graduate Office three weeks before the examinations begin.
+Grades received for courses used to satisfy the language requirement are not included in computing the minimum grade point average.
+All courses carrying graduate credit, including transfer hours on the approved Plan of Study, will be calculated in this grade point average. - have an approved Plan of Study on file with the Graduate College and with the English Graduate Office. - submit an "Intent to Take Qualifying Examination" form to the English Graduate Office three weeks before the examinations begin.